Kamen Rider W Returns: Kamen Rider Accel

-While settling into married life with Akiko Narumi, Ryu Terui is brought onto a case with Fuuto Police Department members Captain Hiroshi Sagami and Inspector Yukihiro Ohno involving a woman named Aoi Katsuragi, the sole surviving member of a slain pickpocketing ring.
+While settling into married life with Akiko Narumi, Ryu Terui is brought onto a case with Fuuto Police Department (FPD) members Captain Hiroshi Sagami and Inspector Yukihiro Ohno involving a woman named Aoi Katsuragi, the sole surviving member of a slain pickpocketing ring.
 Though she escapes from the police, Terui captures her before they are ambushed by Kamen Soldiers.
 FPD Detective Mikio Jinno covers their escape, but the pair are confronted by the Commander Dopant, who murdered Katsuragi's father.
 The monster places a bomb on her and shoots Jinno with Terui's gun before forcing Terui to help Katsuragi obtain an item she had previously stolen.
 Meanwhile, private detectives Shotaro Hidari and Philip attempt to console Narumi, who learns Terui is on the run for attempted murder and believes he is cheating on her.

 Terui and Katsuragi learn from a surviving pickpocket that the pickpocketing ring's leader has the item.
 Arriving at a den of thieves, Terui discovers the item Katsuragi stole is a Gaia Memory Enhancing Adapter and takes it from the crime boss.
 Terui and Katsuragi arrive at the rendezvous point, but Ohno attempts to arrest Terui until Sagami arrives and kidnaps Katsuragi, who reveals he is the Commander Dopant.
-While attempting to pursue Sagami, Terui is confronted by Narumi, who eventually runs off on him.
+While attempting to pursue Sagami, Terui is confronted by Narumi, who runs off on him.
 Terui finds Sagami, who wants the former to work for him.
 With Hidari and Philip holding off the Kamen Soldiers, Terui fights Sagami and disarms Katsuragi's bomb, but Sagami uses the adapter to upgrade his Commander Gaia Memory and Dopant form so he can overpower Terui.
 Desiring Terui to give in to his vengeful feelings, Sagami kidnaps Narumi and attempts to kill her.
-However, Katsuragi steals the adapter and gets it to Terui, who upgrades his Accel Gaia Memory and Rider powers so he can rescue Narumi and defeat Sagami.
+However, Katsuragi steals the adapter and gets it to Terui, who uses it to upgrade his Rider powers so he can rescue Narumi and defeat Sagami.
 As Katsuragi turns herself in, Terui and Narumi begin their relationship anew.